 - Entrepreneurial business sense is also desirable.

-- Excellent communication and interpersonal skills, the capacity to work effectively in teams and to get on with a wide range of people.
+- Excellent communication and interpersonal skills, the capacity to work effectively in teams and to get on with a wide range of people both internally and on the client side.

-Most firms advertise in Michaelmas Term and select in the period October to January.
-Many firms start accepting applications from 1 September onwards and closing dates can be as early as the end of October.
-Some firms will open their process for a short period and review all applicants together where as others will start to assess applicants as they apply; on a ‘rolling basis’.
+In some cases firms will open their process for a short period and review all applicants together while others will start to assess applicants as they apply; on a ‘rolling basis’.
 In the case of a rolling process it is prudent to apply early.
 Some firms keep their application process open all year round.
-However, it is likely that the most popular roles (strategy) and locations (London & New York) will fill first and so again, it is prudent to apply as early as possible if you are interested in these roles.
+However, it is likely that the most popular roles (strategy) and locations (London & New York) will fill first and so again, it is crucial to apply as early as possible if you are interested in these roles.
 Smaller more niche firms may well recruit on a speculative basis.
 It is important to check individual firms’ websites so that you can apply accordingly.

 THE SELECTION PROCESS